-- o Conduct pre-certification, concurrent, and retrospective analysis of appropriateness of care. - Provide an annual evaluation of the medical management and utilization management activities to the Clinical Management Committee for the identification of improvement opportunities. - o Track and trend key utilization data. - o Work with the AMD to identify and develop the organization's Clinical Medical Policies, which detail the medical necessity criteria for coverage of conditional benefits.
+- Conduct pre-certification, concurrent, and retrospective analysis of appropriateness of care. - Provide an annual evaluation of the medical management and utilization management activities to the Clinical Management Committee for the identification of improvement opportunities. - Track and trend key utilization data. - Review Utilization policies annually. - Work with the AMD to identify and develop the organization's Clinical Medical Policies, which detail the medical necessity criteria for coverage of conditional benefits.